 The manual, which now has nearly 40,000 copies in distribution in PA, Ohio, Kentucky, Canada and even Germany, is the only one known to exist.
 It teaches Amish buggy drivers how to read street signs and signal for a turn.
 It demonstrates how to utilize reflectors at night and maintain safe driving distances to avoid collisions.
 It’s just like the manual for motor vehicle drivers, just a little smaller, but just as affective.

-The Pennsylvania car accident attorneys with Schmidt Kramer Injury Lawyers can answer any questions you may have if you are injured in a car accident in Harrisburg, Central Pennsylvania and around the Commonwealth, especially if you or a loved one have been seriously injured due to negligence or recklessness of another driver.
+The Pennsylvania car accident attorneys with Schmidt Kramer Injury Lawyers can answer any questions you may have if you have suffered a personal injury in a car accident in Harrisburg, Central Pennsylvania and around the Commonwealth, especially if you or a loved one have been seriously injured due to negligence or recklessness of another driver.